 Students with qualifying disabilities under the Americans with Disabilities Act (ADA) and/or Section 504 of the Rehabilitation Act who require “reasonable accommodation(s)” to complete the course may request those from Office of Student Disability Services.
 Students requiring such accommodations are required to work with the University’s Office of Student Disability Services rather than engaging in this discussion with individual faculty members or academic departments.
 If, after reviewing the course syllabus, a student anticipates or should have anticipated a need for accommodation, he or she must submit documentation requesting an accommodation and permitting time for a determination prior to submitting assignments or taking course quizzes or exams.
 Students may not request retroactive accommodation for needs that were or should have been foreseeable.
 Students should contact the office as soon as possible in the term for which they are seeking accommodations.
 Student Disability Services is located in the Carmichael Student Center in Suite 267 on the Kennesaw campus or Building A in Suite 160G on the Marietta campus.
-Please visit the Student Disabilities Services website for more information, or call the office at 470-578-2666 (Kennesaw campus) or 470-578-9111 (Marietta campus).
+Please visit the Student Disability Services (SDS) website for more information, or call the office at 470-578-2666 (Kennesaw campus) or 470-578-9111 (Marietta campus).

 KSU Enrollment Management/Course Attendance Policy

 Students are solely responsible for managing their enrollment status in a class; nonattendance does not constitute a withdrawal.